Buffalo Bills vs. New England Patriots NFL Week 13 Odds, Plays and Insights for December 6, 2021

 - The Patriots have covered the spread twice this year when underdogs by 2.5 points or more (in three chances).

-- New England's games this year have hit the over in 50% of its opportunities (six times in 12 games with a set point total).
+- New England's games this season have hit the over six times in 12 opportunities (50%).

-- In games that New England amasses more than 275.2 yards, the team is 6-4 against the spread and 6-4 overall.
+- In games that New England totals over 275.2 yards, the team is 6-4 against the spread and 6-4 overall.

-- This year the Patriots have 15 turnovers, 10 fewer than the Bills have takeaways (25).
+- This season the Patriots have 15 turnovers, 10 fewer than the Bills have takeaways (25).

 Home and road insights

-- In away games, New England is 5-0 overall and 4-1 against the spread.
+- New England is 4-1 against the spread, and 5-0 overall, on the road.

-- This year, as 2.5-point underdogs or more away from home, the Patriots are 3-1 ATS.
+- This year, as 2.5-point underdogs or more on the road, the Patriots are 3-1 ATS.

-- New England has gone over the total twice in five away games this year.
+- This year, in five road games, New England has hit the over twice.

 Powered by Data Skrive.